 Fighting Period Poverty One Care Package at a Time

-Period poverty is a global pandemic where menstruators have no choice but resorting to use of items such as; newspaper, plastic, socks, towels, old cloths or previously used disposable pads, to satisfy their monthly needs in order to be able to live, work or attend school.
+Period poverty is a global pandemic, most girls resort to using items such as; newspaper, plastic, socks, towels, old clothes, or previously used disposable pads, to satisfy their monthly needs in order to be able to live, work or attend school.

-It is time for society's outlook to be adjusted.
+It's time for society's outlook to be adjusted.
 Let's change the conversation and make periods positive!
-Let's come together to end period poverty, achieve gender equity and to build self-esteem.

-While our efforts are to provide feminine products to people who need them, our main objective is to make sanitary products accessible to all women regardless of their location, situation or financial circumstances, through our advocacy and raising awareness.
+Our main objective is to make sanitary products accessible to all women regardless of their location, situation or financial circumstances, through our advocacy and raising awareness.

 In the meantime, our efforts are to provide feminine products to people who need them, in Canada and developing countries.